psm9/GoPiSnow/README.md

 In the downloads section, download and unpack the apppropriate tar file.
 Then, follow the instructions to access the microphone.
 They have a few demo python programs to play with, as well.

-Once everything is installed, follow their instructions to train a voice model for your hotword(s) or play with their demo.py file or their demo2.py (for detecting 2 hotwords)
+Once everything is installed, follow their instructions to train a voice model for your hotword(s) or play with their demo.py file or their demo2.py (for detecting 2 hotwords).

 The GoPiSnow.py file is a minimally changed version of Snowboy's demo2.py.
 The changes  are:
-1. import the gopigo module and import sleep from time
+1. Import the gopigo module and import sleep from time - (Lines 4 and 5)
-2. define the variable "models" as a list of .pmdl files (as opposed to having to list them at the command line when running the program)
+2. Define the variable "models" as a list of .pmdl files, as opposed to having to list them at the command line when running the program.
+(Line 21)
-3. Several new functions defined to control various GoPiGo movements
+3. Several new functions defined to control various GoPiGo movements ("lefter", "righter", "dance",etc...)
+(Lines 23-86)
+4. Commands to enable and reset the servo(for a camera) (Lines 93-94)
+5. Adjust Snowboy's sensitivity.
+This part was trial and error to find a number minimize false positives, but also doesn't miss many commands.
+(Line 96)
-4. The "Ding" and "Dong" callbacks have been redefined as a set listing the new GoPiGo functions
+6. Redefining "callbacks" as a set listing the new GoPiGo functions, instead of Snowboy's "Ding"/"Dong" commands (Line 98)

+In order for it to work, you'll have to have downloaded extracted all of the Snowboy files.
+Make sure the GoPiSnow.py file is in the same folder as snowboydecoder and snowboy.py

 That's it.
 Once you have that working, it's pretty easy